 Mark was rated number one in the entire United States Congress by both Citizens Against Government Waste and the National Taxpayers Union for his efforts to limit federal spending and taxation.
-Similarly the CATO Institute ranked Mark the most financially conservative Governor in America, calling him “a staunch supporter of spending restraint and pro-growth tax reforms”
+Similarly the CATO Institute ranked Mark the most financially conservative Governor in America, calling him “a staunch supporter of spending restraint and pro-growth tax reforms.”

 As governor, he eliminated nearly $1 billion in deficits and debts inherited from the previous administration.

-He proposed the first operational Executive Branch budget in state history, a significant step into what had been the exclusive sandbox of the State Legislature….but one that paid real dividends for the taxpayer as $260 million in vetoes were sustained in 2010 alone.
-These budgets were guidebooks in each of his eight years on reducing spending, restructuring and modernizing state government – from which a whole host of other savings came.
+He proposed the first operational Executive Branch budget in state history, a significant step into what had been the exclusive sandbox of the State Legislature…but one that paid real dividends for the taxpayer as $260 million in vetoes were sustained in 2010 alone.
+These budgets were guidebooks in each of his eight years on reducing spending, and restructuring and modernizing state government – from which a whole host of other savings came.